arjunmakesthings/itp-blog/content/electromagnetism.md

 ---
 date: 2025-09-02
 tags:
+  - research
 noteOrder: "6"
 draft: "false"
 ---
-yet to read & write.
+yet to read & write about this.